freeCodeCamp/guide/pages/docs/certificates-guide/change-the-color-of-a-text/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Change the color of a Text"
+title: "Change the color of a Text"
+parent: "certificates-guide"
 ---

 CSS allows us to change many styles.
 To change the color of an element we use `color`.